-To apply the Tier 1 default emission factors, the annual total throughput of each refinery is required, which can be obtained from Eurostat.
+To apply the Tier 1 default emission factors, the annual crude oil input of each refinery is required, which can be obtained from national statistics.

 3.3 Tier 2 technology-specific approach

 3.3.1 Algorithm

 Unlike in other source categories, the Tier 2 approach for the refinery sector is not similar to the Tier 1 approach.
 The Tier 2 approach for refineries identifies different processes in the refinery, and provides process-specific emission factors for these.
 The total emissions are determined by adding up all the process-specific emission factors.